The Perplexing Psychology Of Saving For Health Care

 But many of us really hate to lose money, Patel says, which is what makes the concept of HSAs is so appealing.

-For example he and his colleagues published a study last year in the Annals of Internal Medicine on what motivates people to lose weight, and found that the way a financial incentive was framed made all the difference.
+For example, he and his colleagues published a study last year in the Annals of Internal Medicine on what motivates people to lose weight, and found that the way a financial incentive was framed made all the difference.

 The researchers observed three groups of people for 13 weeks.
 They told one group to walk 7,000 steps a day.
 About 30 percent of the group did so.
 Meanwhile, people assigned to the second group were told they'd be paid $1.40 every day they walked 7,000 steps.
 About 35 percent of the second group did so.